dixonlab/SLAM-seq/README.md

     hisat-3n-build --base-change T,C ~/RPE1-SNPs/hs38d5_RPE1_Nsub.with-decoy.fa ~/RPE1-SNPs/HISAT-3N_SLAMseq/hs38d5_RPE1_Nsub.with-decoy.TC

 Then can run SLAM_hisat-3n.sh to perform the alignment.
 You will need to modify various things within this script before running.

-Then can run SLAM_HTSeq_FR.py
+Then can run SLAM_HTSeq_FR.py.
 You will need to modify various things within this script before running.
-    Dependencies are pandas, os, collections, and HTSeq
+Dependencies are pandas, os, collections, and HTSeq.

-Then can run SLAM-DESeq.r
+Then can run SLAM-DESeq.r.
 You will need to modify various things within this script before running.
 You will also need to create a SLAM_summary.txt type file (see example).
 Dependencies are DESeq2, dplyr, data.table, stringr, and comprehenr